-Thus (iii) of Theorem 2.2 is an extension of Theorem 1 of \cite{PP} to the unit ball of ${\bf C}^n$ for all $\frac{n-1}{n}<p\leq q<\frac{n}{n-1}$ not only the same $p<1$ as in \cite{PP}.
+Thus (iii) of Theorem 2.2 is not only an extension of Theorem 1 of \cite{PP} to the unit ball of ${\bf C}^n$, but also an extension to the whole range $\frac{n-1}{n}<p\leq q<\frac{n}{n-1}$ (the results in \cite{PP} is only for $0<p=q<1$).
 Recalling another expression (1.2) of definition of $Q_q$ spaces, the class of all symbol functions $g$ satisfying (1.3) would be smaller than $Q_q$, which we might call a logarithmic type $Q_q$ spaces, denoted as $\log Q_q$.
 In other words, the necessary and sufficient condition ${\|\mu_{q,g}\|}_{LCM_q}<\infty$ in Theorem 2.2 may be alternatively changed into $g\in \log Q_q$, which seems to be more convenient for verifying the boundedness of the operators $T_g$ and $M_g$.

-Among the above theorems, some new and special techniques will be adapt to overcome the difficulty causing by the differences of one and several complex variables or target spaces.
+Among the above theorems, some new and special techniques will be adapted to overcome the difficulty causing by the differences of one and several complex variables or target spaces.
 The embedding result for the pointwise multipliers on $Q_p$ spaces will prompt us to solve a corona type problem for $Q_p$ spaces in the future.

 Throughout this paper, $C$, $M$ denote positive constants which are not necessarily the same at each appearance.
 The expression $A\approx B$ means that there exists a positive $C$ such that $C^{-1}B\leq A\leq CB$.
 The following lemma is a version of Lemma 3.2 of \cite{OF4} with $q=2$, $N=s$ and replacing $n$ by $np$.
 We omit its proof.